Pet Memorials 101

 From Elaborate Parks to Private Residences

 Probably the first thing that comes to mind for many people when they hear about a pet cemetery is the famous 1989 Stephen King movie Pet Sematary (intentionally misspelled by the way.
 The movie’s pet cemetery is marked by a sign painted by a child who apparently hadn’t learned “c” words in school yet).
-That movie centers around a desolate and dangerous pet cemetery in which buried animals – and, later, buried people – come back to life as zombie-like creatures.
+That movie centers around a desolate and dangerous pet cemetery in which buried animals – and, later, buried people – come back to life as evil, zombie-like creatures.

 But most pet cemeteries are not quite so ghoulish.
 In fact, there are a lot of downright fun and interesting pet cemeteries across America.
 Here’s a quick rundown of some of the pet cemeteries that make for excellent diversionary stops on road trips.